macleet/study-buddy/README.md

 ## Key Features

 ## Tech Stack
-This mobile application uses the React Native library for its frontend.
+This web application uses the React library for its frontend and is styled with Tailwind CSS.
 It utilizes a Node.js Express backend with a PostgreSQL database connection.
+The Vite build tool is used for rapid and productive development.

 ## Installation and Setup
 ### Prerequisites